Seltiix/blinkstick-rs/README.md

 blinkstick-rs provides an interface to control any [BlinkStick device](https://www.blinkstick.com/) using Rust.

 # Examples
+:exclamation: For the non-published updates, please refer to function documentation for the latest examples.

 Sets the color of the 0th led to red
 ```rust